-In the 1905 Le Corbusier together with other two fellow students designed and built what came to be his first ever house, the Vila Fallet, under the supervision of their then teacher Rene Chapallaz.
+In the 1905 Le Corbusier together with other two fellow students designed and built what came to be his first-ever house, the Vila Fallet, under the supervision of their then teacher Rene Chapallaz.
 The house had a steep roof and was carefully crafted.
-Because of its success, it led to further practice of the craft for Le Corbusier.
+Because of its success, it led to the further practice of the craft for Le Corbusier.

 Le Corbusier made his first trip out of Switzerland in 1907 to Italy where he stayed for four months.
 After that, he traveled to Florence, Italy where he visited the great Florence Charterhouse.
 He then traveled to Paris where he worked in the office of architect Auguste Perret as a draftsman for fourteen months.
 He, later on, traveled to Germany between 1910 and 1911 where he worked for four months in the office of Peter Behrens.
 Throughout his traveling, he took sketches of all that he saw and reportedly filled up to nearly 80 sketchbooks.